 Answer: TELF funding is only available through June 30, 2025.
-Currently, there is no plan to allocate funding after FY 2024-2025.
+Currently, there is no funding allocated for ongoing funding.

 Question: Do I need to submit a separate budget and justification?

 Answer: Yes.
 Please email documents directly to apolonio.hernandez@dcyf.wa.gov.
 For your convenience, there is an example budget template on the DCYF Office of Tribal Relations website.